akmalovaa/releases-info/README.md

-# Projects list releases info
+# Releases info for projects list

 The service checks new versions of your projects and shows how far behind we are in terms of releases